emiham/seoul256.nvim/README.md

 seoul256.vim
 ------------

 *seoul256.nvim* is a Lua rewrite of *seoul256.vim*, which is a low-contrast Vim color scheme based on [Seoul Colors](https://www.seoul.go.kr/seoul/color.do).

+Please liberally open issues for missing highlights/plugins.

 Works on 256-color terminal or on GVim.

 ### seoul256